Pete Gray: Early life

 Seven years after his accident, Wyshner completed his formal education at age 13 and began working as a water boy at the Truesdale Colliery.
-Life was not easy for him and he did not take being treated with sympathy or being treated differently than others.
-One story that was told about his frustration with being treated differently was while a young man playing in sandlot.
-He ran home and crashed into the catcher, which helped knock the baseball out of the catcher's glove.
+Life was not easy for him, but he did not like being treated with sympathy or being treated differently than others.
+One story that told about his frustration with being treated differently comes from his days as a young man playing sandlot baseball; He was running home and crashed into the catcher, which knocked the baseball out of the catcher's glove.
 This resulted in Peter being safe at home plate.
-The catcher was very upset and told Peter that he would hit him, if only he had two arms.
-Peter didn't take this well and got into the face of the catcher and told him to go ahead and try.
+The catcher was very upset and told Wyshner that he would hit him, if only he had two arms.
+Wyshner didn't take this well, and got into the face of the catcher and told him to go ahead and try.

-By 19 years of age Wyshner was playing outfield for the Hanover Lits Baseball Club of the Wyoming Valley Anthracite League.
+By 19 years of age, Wyshner was playing outfield for the Hanover Lits Baseball Club of the Wyoming Valley Anthracite League.
 When he began to play semi-professional ball, he changed his last name to "Gray", as his brother had done as a boxer.
 He wanted to avoid ethnic prejudices, whether of players, coaches, fans, or front office managers.
 In some areas, some people still resented Eastern European immigrants and their descendants.
 Now known as Peter Gray, he played with Pine Grove in Pennsylvania and Scranton in Brooklyn, New York.
 He had tryouts with the St. Louis Browns and Philadelphia Athletics, but was never called up by either team.
 He continued to play semi-pro and minor league baseball.

 In 1941, after the attack of Pearl Harbor, Gray attempted to join the Army, but was denied on the basis that he was an amputee.
 Gray responded to being rejected by the Army, saying that, "If I could teach myself how to play baseball with one arm, I sure as hell could handle a rifle."